polardb/polardbx-sql/docs/en/quickstart-development.md

 > NOTE: GalaxyEngine is a derivative work of MySQL, the following will use mysql and galaxyengine without distinction
 >
 - This step starts a mysql process that acts as the metadb and DN
-- Refer to the mysql configuration file in the appendix to modify it accordingly.
+- Refer to the mysql configuration file (my.cnf) in the appendix to modify it accordingly.
 By default, 4886 is used as mysql port and 32886 as private protocol port
 - By default, /u01/my3306 is used as mysql data directory, you can change it to other directory

 > NOTE：You should start DN under account other than root